Travelinglight/VHD/README.md

 ## Variables Specification
 1. FILE* fp ---- file point for .vhd file
-2. word offSet ---- to describe the offset of fp
+2. word offSet ---- the offset of fp
 3. byte buff_block[32768] ---- the buff of a block
 4. byte buff_byte ---- the buff of a byte
 5. hWord FAT[32768] ---- the FAT store in memory